Just about everywhere you turn, there are toxins. They are in your environment, food, home, personal products, water, and the list goes on and on.

 - Incorporate mild to moderate exercise into your daily routine, such as walking or yoga.

-Take herbs that support your kidneys and liver, such as marshmallow root, milk thistle, and parsley.
+Take herbs that support your kidneys and liver.

-Take phytochemicals that help the liver detox, such as amino acids in protein foods (eggs, meat, nuts, poultry), B vitamins, broccoli sprouts, and magnesium.
+Take phytochemicals that help the liver detox, such as amino acids in protein foods (eggs, meat, nuts, poultry), B vitamins, and magnesium.

 Final Words on Detox vs. Cleanse